Woven Vessels International Ministry

 Building relationships, providing access to resources - for the sake of children and families.

-Our Vision: To enhance and improve the quality of life for individuals and families of under-served newcomers by supporting sustainable solutions as they integrate into American society.
+Our Vision: To enhance and improve the quality of life for individuals and families of under-served newcomers and population by supporting sustainable solutions as they integrate into the society, wherever they live.

 Our Mission: Empowering lives and changing circumstances.